matiasdiezcanseco/webpack-mf-template/README.md

 # Webpack - Module Federation

-A template for a project using Webpack with Module Federation, Typescript and TailwindCSS.
+A template for a project using Webpack with Module Federation, React, Typescript and TailwindCSS.

 To install dependencies, execute: